-- Sex Offender Services: To date, we have one sex offender committed to the Secure Youth Treatment Facility (SYTF).
-We have contracted locally for individual and group sex offender counseling for this offender.
-However, should regional programs be developed, implemented, and deemed appropriate, a regional contract could be pursued. - Programs and Services for Females: Female youth have historically been committed to DJJ programs at a very low rate, in fact, in Stanislaus County, just one youth was committed to DJJ in the four years before its closure.
+- Sex Offender Services: To date, we have one sex offender committed to the Secure Youth Treatment Facility (SYTF) and one in a Less Restrictive Program (LRP).
+We have contracted locally for individual and group sex offender counseling for these offenders. - Programs and Services for Females: Female youth have historically been committed to DJJ programs at a very low rate, in fact, in Stanislaus County, just one female youth was committed to DJJ in the four years before its closure.
 To date, there are no female youth committed to SYTF.
-Therefore, female youth programming may be better suited where additional like-gender youth can program together to avoid isolation or stigmatization.
-This may be accomplished through a regional contract with another County.
-If that option is not available or appropriate, female youth committed for longer terms in custody will be housed in a separate wing with other females.
+Should a female youth be committed to the Secure Youth Treatment Program, it is anticipated the female youth would house with our other female youth who are not in the program and receive much of her programming with those female youth.
+However, she would be afforded the opportunity to receive all the additional incentives as well as the additional programming, educational, and vocational opportunities available to our male youth in the Secure Youth Treatment Program.
+The department would also consider seeking a regional contract to have another County provide services for females if it appeared this would provide better opportunities for group-based services.
 In either case, there will be an individualized case plan developed specific to the youth that is suitable to both meet the youth's needs and is appropriate for longer-term care.
 It is prudent to ensure all youth have optimal opportunities to be placed in a program that best suits their needs.